 What's on at Solent Showcase?

-The project is supported by Solent University and Hampshire Sculpture Trust.
+The project is supported by Southampton Solent University and Arts Council England.

 Solent Showcase Gallery is a public gallery located within Southampton Solent University and is a key factor in Southampton's emergent Cultural Quarter.